Iandris/myCine/bower_components/firebaseui/README.md

 FirebaseUI includes the following flows:

 1. Interaction with Identity Providers such as Google and Facebook
-2. Sign-up and sign-in with email accounts
+2. Sign-up and sign-in with user_name accounts
 3. Password reset
-4. Prevention of account duplication (activated when *"One account per email address"* setting is enabled in the [Firebase console](https://console.firebase.google.com).
+4. Prevention of account duplication (activated when *"One account per user_name address"* setting is enabled in the [Firebase console](https://console.firebase.google.com).
 This setting is enabled by default.)
 5. [Account Chooser](https://www.accountchooser.com/learnmore.html?lang=en) for remembering emails